Meniere's Disease - Vertigo - Tinnitus - Dizziness - Endolymphatic Hydrops - Inner Ear Pressure - Labyrinthitis

 I saw a group of doctors who pretty much put me off the idea of the nerve section with unpleasant stories of the side effects concerned.
 This left me in their eyes with two options.
 I could let the disease burn itself out or I could have an endolymphatic shunt implant.
 I asked how long it would take to burn itself out and was told, 'maybe ten or fifteen years more'.
 That would be ten or fifteen more years of vertigo....NOT an option in my eyes!

 The shunt procedure only had a 60% success rate but I decided I wanted to try.
 I paid the best part of $10,000 for the operation and they wouldn't even give me a bed for the night!
 I went into surgery late due to an emergency - around four o'clock in the afternoon.

 Around seven they were waking me up out of the anesthesia and telling me I had to leave.
 I had to be helped to a taxi and still very drowsy I went back to my hotel.
 They didn't even give me pain-killers.
 I had to wobble down to the local pharmacy in the supermarket with a huge patch on the side of my head.

 I initially got my supply of supplements through an American nutritionist here in Japan.
 He laughed when I voiced my doubts about the sales thing and networking.
-He said, "you are dead right, it is a networking thing.
-That's how many of these companies sell their products these days, but it's no different from companies like DELL computers, and that doesn't concern you.
-You are a customer, just buying their products."
+He said, "you are dead right, it is company that sells direct to the customer.
+That's how many of these companies sell their products these days, but it's no different from companies like DELL computers or Avon, and that doesn't concern you.
+You are only a customer, just buying their products."

 After a couple of days of taking these supplements I could already feel much higher energy levels but was still having vertigo attacks now and again.
 The nutritionist was a good guy but didn’t really know much about menieres.
 So I decided to get them through Karin in Canada.
 Her husband has menieres so she knew more about the disease.
 She was unbelievably kind and helpful with it all.